 You will be assessed by in-class chapter tests, final theory exams and practical exams.

-On completion of this course you will receive the Cisco CCNA and CCNP qualifications.
+On completion of this course and passing of relevant industry exams you will receive the Cisco CCNA Enterprise Networking, Security and Automation and CCNP Enterprise Core and Advanced Routing qualifications.

 To take the CCNA course you will need to have: